 - College freshmen: New college students are in for an adjustment period as their first semester begins.
 If you’re in touch with any of your former students, help them prepare with Our Best Advice for Freshman Year of College.

 - National Suicide Prevention Month: This important month of recognition also includes Suicide Prevention Week, which starts on September 4.
 If you or someone you know needs help, contact the National Suicide Prevention Hotline at 1-800-273-8255 or visit suicidepreventionlifeline.org.

-- Self-Improvement Month: Encourage students to work on themselves with these tips on How to Make Your Semester More Mindful.
+- Self-Improvement Month: Encourage students to work on themselves with these 7 Easy Ways to Make Your Semester More Mindful.

 - Classical Music Month: Classical music has evolved a lot over time, and many students still learn classical instruments when they’re young.
 Celebrate their musical accomplishments this month!